 Viewing 3D image pairs with a stereoscope:

 3D image pairs duplicate the separate left and right views that our eyes see in the physical world.
 3D cameras have two lenses spaced about 70mm apart, approximately the distance between our eyes.
 For conventional 3D viewing, the two images - as slides, prints, or images on a screen - are positioned next to each other.
 Without the use of a special device or technique, both of our eyes normally see the pair as two flat (2D) images.
 For 3D viewing the left eye must focus on just the left image while the right eye focuses on just the right image.
 A stereoscope is a device with lenses angled so each eye sees its correct left or right image.
 However, with practice, it is possible to learn to 'free view' stereoscopic image pairs without the aid of any devices.
 (This will be described in a following section.)
 As when viewing the natural world, our brain interprets the superimposed right and left images as a single image having depth.

 A View-Master is probably the most common example of a stereoscope.
 The images are as pairs of transparencies mounted in cardboard disks.
 Right and left lenses align and focus the correct image for each eye.
 Stereoscopic viewers have been used since the mid-1800's.
 (Sir Charles Wheatstone made the first viewer in 1838.)
 Some use mirrors or prisms instead of lenses, but all make it easier to view the left image with the left eye and the right image with the right eye.
-Below is a Unis stereoscope, ca. 1900.
+(Above Left) The Unis stereoscope, ca. 1900.

 'Free viewing' 3D image pairs:

 It is possible to learn to view 3D image pairs without the use of any devices.
 This technique requires a little practice at first, but soon becomes quite easy.
 There are two different ways to 'free view':